 Performance management is a two way process: employers use it to identify employees’ needs and offer development opportunities, and employees use it to enhance their skills and contribution to the business.
 It is advisable that this message be communicated in all businesses that utilise a performance management system, thereby increasing the likelihood that it will be effective and of benefit to the business at large.

-At EmployEasily Legal Services, our experienced employment law and HR advisors routinely assist employers across a range of industries to design and implement performance management systems.
+At Employment Law Services (ELS), our experienced employment law and HR advisors routinely assist employers across a range of industries to design and implement performance management systems.
 We use our knowledge, with many of our team recognised as experts in the field, to advise employers on implementing effective, legally compliant performance management systems that contribute to the success of their business.
 We operate across the central belt of Scotland and throughout England, providing a bespoke service to the SME sector.
 If you would like to know more about how we can help you, speak to our team today.

 The provision of a Performance Management system is included as standard in our fully outsourced HR Services package.
 For companies that do not subscribe to our fully outsourced HR Services package, we can certainly still provide a Performance Management System but would deliver it as a ‘project’.